 This means that because of its refusal to sign the Global Gag Rule, the International Planned Parenthood Federation stands to lose $100 million of US funding, which means a potential loss in funding for access to contraception, HIV testing, tuberculosis treatment, malaria treatment, and efforts to fight Zika.

-2. Prevents Doctors from Talking Honestly to Their Patients
+2. The Global Gag Rule Prevents Doctors from Talking Honestly to Their Patients

-According to the global gag rule, if a clinic receives even $1 in US funding, that clinic is banned from counselling a pregnant woman on the full range of options available to her.
+According to the Global Gag Rule or Mexico City Policy, if a clinic receives even $1 in US funding, that clinic is banned from counselling a pregnant woman on the full range of options available to her.
 They also cannot refer her to another clinic for specialised care, or even provide her with a pamphlet detailing medically accurate information.
 This would mean that even in countries where abortion is legal, doctors are unable to even mention abortion, much less actually perform abortions.

 3. The Global Gag Rule Will Increase Abortions

-Donald Trump’s Global Gag Rule is presumably being implemented with the intention of reducing abortion rates.
+Donald Trump’s Global Gag Rule or Mexico City Polucy is presumably being implemented with the intention of reducing abortion rates.
 However, history has shown that actually, when the Global Gag Rule is in place, abortion rates increase.